supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 1. Type *.\OnboardingScript.ps1* and press enter.

     >**Important:** If you get the error *"The term .\OnboardingScript.ps1 is not recognized..."*, make sure you are doing the steps for Task 3 on the WIN2 virtual machine.
-Other issue might be that the name of the file changed due to multiple downloads, search for *".\OnboardingScript (1).ps1"* or other file numbers in the running directory.
+Another issue might be that the name of the file changed due to multiple downloads, search for *".\OnboardingScript (1).ps1"* or other file numbers in the running directory.

-1. Enter **R** to Run once and press enter (this may take a couple minutes).
+1. Enter **R** to Run once and press enter (this may take a couple of minutes).

 1. The setup process will open a new Edge browser tab to authenticate the Azure Arc agent.
 Select your admin account, wait for the message "Authentication complete" and then go back to the Windows PowerShell window.